ipikuka/rehype-highlight-code-lines/README.md

 </pre>
 ```

-Without `rehype-highlight-lines`, the lines of code wouldn't be in a `div`.
+Without `rehype-highlight-code-lines`, the lines of code wouldn't be in a `div`.

 ```html
 <pre>